 - Find out how much your home is worth.
 You can use an online calculator or an appraisal.
 If you want to avoid the hassle of paying appraisal fees or finding a reliable online calculator, consider contacting a cash-for-homes company.

 - Stay in contact with your lender.
 It’s tempting to ignore your lender’s calls and letters, but you must keep them abreast of your actions.
 Tell them you plan even if it feels like it’s constantly changing.
-Lenders are usually willing to work with you when you decide to sell because a foreclosure represents a risk of selling at a significant loss.
+Lenders are usually willing to work with you when you decide of selling a house in foreclosure represents a risk of selling at a significant loss.

 Although the housing market is steadying, the past couple of years have seen home values increase.
 The growth in value means that you might have equity in your home, and selling your troublesome home may enable you to pay your mortgage and have some cash left over in profit.